raghavsikaria/Portfolio-Optimization-and-Efficient-Frontier/README.md

 [nifty_bank_efficient_frontier_img_path]: assets/NIFTYBANK_portfolio_efficient_frontier.png
 [nifty_bank_hiiks_efficient_frontier_gif_path]: assets/NIFTYBANK_HIIKSportfolio_efficient_frontier_gif.gif

-Hello reader, ever heard about the terms _Asset/Portfolio allocation_?
-If you have, chances are you've also heard about the MPT - Modern Portfolio Theory and Markovitz Efficient Frontier!
-Well this post and project are quite technical and will be based on these topics.

 So sometime back, I finished the famous [**Python For Financial Analysis and Algorithmic Trading**](https://www.udemy.com/course/python-for-finance-and-trading-algorithms/) on _Udemy_ by the genius instructor [**Jose Portilla**](https://www.linkedin.com/in/jmportilla/).
 In this project, I attempt to reuse the code provided in the course, extend it for generalization in Python and add some great & interactive visualizations using Bokeh.
 And I have chosen to work on NIFTYBANK Index Portfolio.